-- I, Donald Harwin, the Special Minister of State pursuant to subsection 57(2) of the Heritage Act 1977, on the recommendation of the Heritage Council of New South Wales do by this Order, effective 1 December 2020: - 1. revoke the order made on 11 July 2008 and published on pages 91177 to 9182 of Government Gazette Number 110 of 5 September 2008 and varied by notice published in the Government Gazette on 5 March 2015; and - 2. grant the exemptions from subsection 57(1) of the Heritage Act 1977 that are described in the attached Schedule.
+I, the Hon James Griffin MP, Minister for Environment and Heritage, pursuant to subsection 57(2) of the Heritage Act 1977, on the recommendation of the Heritage Council of New South Wales do by this Order, effective at the time of publication in the New South Wales Government Gazette:

+- 1. revoke the order made on 9 November 2020 and published in the Government Gazette Number 318 of 13 November 2020; and - 2. grant the exemptions from subsection 57(1) of the Heritage Act 1977 that are described in the attached Schedule.